Erotica (song): Live performances

-"Erotica" has been included on three of Madonna's concert tours: The Girlie Show (1993), Confessions (2006), and MDNA (2012).
-On the first one, it was performed as opening number, beginning with a topless dancer sliding down a pole dangling high above the stage; then, Madonna emerged dressed as a short-haired dominatrix, wearing a domino mask, sequined black hotpants and bra, long gloves, knee-high boots, and brandishing a riding crop.
+"Erotica" has been included on four of Madonna's concert tours: The Girlie Show (1993), Confessions (2006), MDNA (2012), and Celebration (2023–2024).
+On the first one, it was performed as opening number, beginning with a topless dancer sliding down a pole dangling high above the stage.
+Then, Madonna emerged dressed as a short-haired dominatrix, wearing a domino mask, sequined black hotpants and bra, long gloves, knee-high boots, and brandishing a riding crop.
 She rubbed the crop between her legs as she sang, while dancers posed and danced suggestively in the background.
-On his review of the concert in New York's Madison Square Garden, Jon Pareles from The New York Times pointed out that "[during] the ethereal Put your hands all over my body in 'Erotica', [the choreography] suggests exercises rather than unbridled passion".
+On his review of the concert in New York's Madison Square Garden, Jon Pareles from The New York Times pointed out that, "[during] the ethereal Put your hands all over my body in 'Erotica', [the choreography] suggests exercises rather than unbridled passion".
 The performance recorded on November 19, 1993, at the Sydney Cricket Ground, was included on The Girlie Show: Live Down Under home video release (1994).

 For 2006's Confessions Tour, "Erotica" was used on an introduction video that led to "Music" (2000), along with "Borderline" (1984), "Dress You Up" (1985), and "Holiday" (1983).
 On that same tour, Madonna sang a remix of the song, based on one of the unreleased demos known as "You Thrill Me".
 She wore a one-shouldered unitard with ribbons of purple Swarovski crystals across the torso, similar to the one worn by the singers of ABBA, designed by Jean Paul Gaultier, and was joined by five couples dancing "mild-mannered steps lifted from a Broadway ballroom scene".
-Slant Magazine's Ed Gonzalez opined that "her performance of Stuart Price's 'You Thrill Me' remix of 'Erotica' is a smash: She disco-fies the song but keeps its sex appeal, choreographing it to simple, Latin-infused dance maneuvers that are ecstatic".
+Slant Magazine's Ed Gonzalez opined that, "her performance of Stuart Price's 'You Thrill Me' remix of 'Erotica' is a smash: She disco-fies the song but keeps its sex appeal, choreographing it to simple, Latin-infused dance maneuvers that are ecstatic".
 The performance from the August 15–16 London concerts was included on the singer's second live album The Confessions Tour (2007).